Xehanort: Casting

 Akio Otsuka often voices Xehanort and Ansem in Japanese, taking over as the elder Xehanort following his father's death.

-Billy Zane voiced Ansem in the first game.
-He was replaced by Richard Epcar for the later titles.
+Billy Zane voiced Ansem in the first game, and was replaced by Richard Epcar for later titles.
 Reflecting on his work, Epcar enjoyed his works in the Kingdom Hearts franchise due to all the people he met.
 Xemnas was voiced by Norio Wakamoto in Japanese and Paul St. Peter in English.
 Peter felt that the quick audition led to a positive response from the staff.
 He came to enjoy voicing Xemnas alongside Wormmon from Digimon Adventure 02.
-He found the role challenging as he had to work as carefully as Wakamoto.
+He found the role challenging, as he had to work as carefully as Wakamoto.

-For the eventual release of Birth by Sleep, Ryōtarō Okiayu was chosen as Terra's Japanese voice as the staff wanted an actor who sounded similar to Chikao Ōtsuka, Xehanort's original voice, and Akio Ōtsuka, Xehanort's later voice who also voiced the villain while using Terra's body.
-The staff found Chikao's to be a dry sort of voice, and Akio's a deep, resonating sort of voice, and liked how Okiayu bore elements from both actors.
-This eventually led to the possession of Terra's body in the prequel by Xehanort and how they would become the villains from the main games.
-Nomura claims a hidden message in Xehanort's last lines when he hints that somebody else is in Terra's heart. Ōtsuka died during the development of Kingdom Hears III.
-At the time, no substitute voice actor had been chosen, so the staff thought that a line they had recorded previously was playing, but it turned out that Akio Otsuka, the voice actor for Ansem that took Xehanort's identity, was playing the part.
-The staff, surprised by how uncomfortable they felt, decided to ask him to play the role.
+For the eventual release of Birth by Sleep, Ryōtarō Okiayu was chosen as Terra's Japanese voice, as the staff wanted an actor who sounded similar to Chikao Ōtsuka, Xehanort's original voice actor, and Akio Ōtsuka, Xehanort's later voice actor, who portrayed him while using Terra's body.
+The staff found Chikao's voice to be dry and Akio's voice to be deep and resonating, and liked how Okiayu bore elements from both actors.
+This eventually led to Xehanort's possession of Terra's body in Birth by Sleep and becoming the villains from the main games.
+Nomura claims a hidden message in Xehanort's last lines, when he hints that somebody else is in Terra's heart.
+After Chikao died during the development of Kingdom Hearts III, Akio was approached by the staff to take over as the voice of the elder Xehanort.
 Xehanort was voiced in English by Leonard Nimoy in Birth by Sleep and Dream Drop Distance.
 This was an intentional casting call from Nomura, a fan of Star Trek and Star Wars, as Xehanort's rival, Eraqus, is voiced by Mark Hamill.
 Following Nimoy's death in 2015, Rutger Hauer assumed the role in Kingdom Hearts III.
-Hauer died in July 2019, leading Christopher Lloyd to replace him in the Re:Mind DLC and Melody of Memory.
+Hauer died in July 2019, leading Christopher Lloyd to replace him in the Re Mind DLC and Melody of Memory.

-Xehanort's younger self is voiced by Takanori Okuda and Benjamin Diskin.
+Xehanort's teenage incarnation, known as "Young Xehanort", is voiced by Takanori Okuda and Benjamin Diskin.
 Diskin commented he had to manage his pitch to sound as young as Okuda.
 As a result, Diskin was afraid about his performance due to how the early trailers of Kingdom Hearts III could be received.
 Diskin had played the numbered titles of the franchise and thus had little knowledge about his character, since Xehanort's identity was primarily explored in the non-numbered games.
 Throughout the recording of Dream Drop Distance, no one told him what his character was going through, or what his motivations were.
 As a result, Diskin had little understanding of the narrative.